scott-anderson-wc/cs210pub/assignments/a04/rps.md

 jQuery.
 * Coding quality matters.
 Try to be concise and abstract.
-* My code, including functions you've already written, and including blank lines and comments space between functions, is still less than 100 lines.
+* My code, including functions you've already written, and including blank lines, comments and space between functions, is still less than 100 lines.

 ## Final Checklist